SahputraS/SahputraS/README.md

 ### Hi there, I'm Nadillia!👋

 - 🌱 I’m a Physics of Data graduate from the University of Padova.
-- 🔭 I was (in university) and still studying physics modelling, data science, and machine learning.
+- 🔭 I was (in university) and still learning physics modelling, data science, and machine learning.

 <!--